One week in Sardinia packed full of climbing

 How many people can participate?

-The minimum number of participants is 4.
-Anyhow, we are happy to organize it for a smaller group if all participants are happy to pay a slightly higher price.
+The minimum number of participants is 4, but we’re happy to run the camp for a smaller group if everyone agrees to a slightly higher price.

 Bad weather